 Numerous tours, Mickey’s Not-So-Scary Halloween Party, dining events, and special events are closed.

 If you’re expecting to do anything extra that previously required additional payment, check Disney’s Enchanting Extra’s Collection: Know Before You Go page to make sure it’s available.

 20. Many Shops are Closed

-Expect many stores in the parks to be closed.
+Expect many stores in the parks to be closed or operating with limited capacity.
 This includes well over half of the small shops in Epcot’s World Showcase.
 Expect many closed doors if browsing the unique World Showcase shops is a favorite part of your Epcot experience.

 You can check shops that will be open by park on Disney’s Parks and Tickets: Know Before You Go page.

 Many of these changes mean the general Disney World trip planning timeline has changed.
 Now that Advance Dining Reservations can only be made 60 days in advance compared to the previous 180, the timeline is much more condensed.
 Of course, planning as early as possible to secure those hotel rooms and park reservations is ideal, but you don’t need to be thinking 6 months in advance to get elusive dining reservations like Cinderella’s Royal Table anymore.

 Without FastPass+, that attraction planning step disappears, too.
 No longer do you need to log into My Disney Experience 60 days before your trip (if you’re staying at a Disney resort hotel) or 30 days out (if you’re not) to get those standby queue-skipping FastPasses.

 Hotel and ticket packages for 2021 through September 26, 2021 are currently open, so you can make you trip reservations at any time.
 Then, your next task is simply to make dining reservations just 60 days before the first day of your trip.